 Every driver has the responsibility of driving in a safe and cautious manner.
 There are many ways that people can avoid distracted driving, including:

 Come to our offices today to take the pledge to be a focused driver and pick up your free bracelet.
 The caring attorneys at the Arnold Law Firm want you to drive safely, never distracted.

 If you were injured by a distracted driver, you may be entitled to recover compensation for the injuries and damage that you sustained in the accident.
-An experienced personal injury attorney can help investigate your claim and gather evidence that shows the other driver was distracted.
+An experienced personal injury attorney in Sacramento can help investigate your claim and gather evidence that shows the other driver was distracted.
 We can discuss your options during a free, no-obligation consultation.

 Wrongfully blamed: What really happened to Randy Stevens